adrianlarion/wizardly-tips-vim/main.md

 - No do your desired operations. `i<<Esc>ea>` which will insert the bracket, then to normal mode, go te end of the word, append the closing bracket.
 - next you copy the whole bracketed foo by pressing `ya>` (yank all in between brackets) followed by `$p` (go to end of teh line and paste)
 - Your work is done.
 You press `q` to stop recording.
-- time for PAYBACK B**CH (to quote Jesse Pinkman)...ah, I meant PLAYBACK.
+- time for PAYBACK ...ah, I meant PLAYBACK.
 - you press `@a` to playback the contents of register `a` (into which you recorded your actions).
 You watch amazed how vim repeats "smartly" the operations you just performed previously.
 - Now you can press `@@` to repeat the previous playback as many times as you want.
 Or you could press `10@@` to repeat the playback for 10 times.
 Or if you want this applied to your whole file type `:% norm @a` - which means - apply the macro to all lines.